 Whatever season you’re visiting Vancouver, make sure to stop by a farmers market to get a real taste of Vancouver!

 - Farmgate Shops and Farmers Markets in Niagara-on-the-Lake

 - Kensington Market in Toronto

 - Welland’s Farmers Market in Niagara-on-the-Lake

 - Quebec City’s Marché du Vieux-Port & Île d’Orléans

 Save for later:

-Images copyright Lesley at Freedom 56 Travel.
-Used with permission.
+Guest post, submitted by Lesley at Freedom 56 Travel.
+Images copyright Lesley and used with permission.